compsocialscience/summer-institute/2021/istanbul/apply.md

 (ii) a statement (maximum three pages) describing both any current research and your interest in computational social science, (iii) one writing sample or research proposal (no more than 35 pages).
 Co-authored work is acceptable for the writing sample, but if you submit co-authored work, we recommend that you include a few sentences describing the contributions of each individual author.

 **In order to be guaranteed full consideration, all application materials must be submitted before February 22, 2021.
-Applications that are not complete by the deadline may not receive full consideration.
-All application materials must be submitted through the SICSS-Istanbul application form.**
+Applications that are not complete by the deadline may not receive full consideration.**

+All application materials must be submitted through the (SICSS-Istanbul application form)[https://forms.gle/BdfNzvxvthKbPnjS6].

 We will notify applicants solely through e-mail by March 15, 2021, and will ask participants to confirm their participation very soon thereafter.